dedalus94/azure-database-migration224/README.md

 `` UPDATE [AdventureWorks2022].[Sales].[CurrencyRate]
 SET AverageRate = 0.0;`` - 13532 rows affected

-  * Using the 'restore' option from the Azure portal, is possible to restore an Azure SQL Database to a point in time, thanks to Azure frequent automated backups.
-The restored db is visible in Data Studio once deployment is complete and the data is there too:
+  * Using the 'restore' option in the the Azure portal, is possible to restore an Azure SQL Database to a point in time, thanks to Azure's frequent automated backups.
+The restored db is visible in Data Studio (once the deployment is complete) and all the deleted data is back too:

 ![image](https://github.com/dedalus94/azure-database-migration224/assets/49538048/beb82d98-3be1-4722-89bf-f9760f2817de)